Breakeven Calculator

 What if my selling price is less than my variable cost per unit?

-If your selling price is less than your variable cost per unit, you'll lose money on every sale, and you'll never break even.
-This means your business model is not viable at the current pricing.
+If your selling price is less than your variable cost per unit, you'll lose money on every sale and never break even.
+You need to either increase your selling price or reduce your variable costs.

 How do I use the test sales volume feature?

 The test sales volume feature lets you see your profit or loss at a specific number of units sold.
-Simply enter the number of units you want to test, and the calculator will show:
+Enter the units you want to test, and the calculator shows total revenue, total costs, and profit or loss.

 What is a good contribution margin ratio?